danielwaltz/ts-define-constant/README.md

 import { defineConstant } from 'ts-define-constant';

 const {
-  object, // The plain object containing the constants keys, // An array of the keys of the constants values, // An array of the values of the constants getKey, // A function that returns the key of a given value getValue, // A function that returns the value of a given key isKey, // A function that returns true if the given value is a key of the constants isValue, // A function that returns true if the given value is a value of the constants isUser, // A function that returns true if the given value is equal to the USER constant isAdmin, // A function that returns true if the given value is equal to the ADMIN constant } = defineConstant({ USER: 'USER', ADMIN: 'ADMIN' } as const);
+  /* Plain object containing the constants */ object,
+  /* Array of the keys */
+  keys,
+  /* Array of the values */
+  values,
+  /* Function that returns the key of a given value */ getKey,
+  /* Function that returns the value of a given key */ getValue,
+  /* Function that returns true if the given value is a key of the constants */ isKey,
+  /* Function that returns true if the given value is a value of the constants */ isValue,
+  /* Function that returns true if the given value is equal to the USER constant */ isUser,
+  /* Function that returns true if the given value is equal to the ADMIN constant */ isAdmin,
+} = defineConstant({ USER: 'USER', ADMIN: 'ADMIN' } as const);
 ```